Importing PDF files as images

 Importing a PDF file

 If you have done all this successfully then Cardbox will list PDF files along with other image file types whenever you ask it to import an image file.
 Importing PDF files will be slightly slower than importing other kinds of image files.
-If PDF files aren't listed then this means that you haven't edited cardbox3.ini, or that gsdll32.dll doesn't exist in the location you put into cardbox3.ini.

 A note on quality